-The Mary River Turtle:
+Mary River Turtle

 The Mary River Turtle is a unique turtle that is only found in the Mary River in South East Queensland and was formerly described in 1994.
 They are sometimes called the Punk Turtle due to the algae growing in its shell or head.
-They can stay underwater for three days by through their ability to extract oxygen from the water through a gill-like structure in its cloaca, giving rise to one of their other names, the bum-breathing turtle.
+They can stay underwater for three days through their ability to extract oxygen from the water through a gill-like structure in its cloaca, giving rise to one of their other names, the bum-breathing turtle.

-In the 1960s and 1970s, the Mary River turtle was popular as a pet in Australia, with about 15,000 sent to shops every year during a 10-year period.
+In the 1960s and 1970s, the Mary River turtle was popular as a pet in Australia, with about 10,000 sent to shops every year during a 10-year period.
 They were originally known as the "penny turtle"or "pet shop turtle".
-This is thought to have contributed to a decline in the species by taking out multiple generations.
+This is thought to have contributed to a decline in the species by taking out generations.

 The Mary River Turtle is currently listed as endangered under Queensland's Nature Conservation Act 1992, and under the federal Environmental Protection and Biodiversity Conservation Act 1999.
 The international conservation body IUCN lists it as endangered on the IUCN Red List.

-With your support we’ll implement a head-start program where hatchlings will be grown in captivity to increase their chance of survival when released.
-This aims to increase the wild population of the Mary River Turtlewhich has seen a decrease of 95% over the past fifty years.
-As the highest rate of mortality is in hatchlings and juveniles there is a need to ensure they can survive.
-The project will trial a six, twelve and month trial and study.
+With your support FAME is working with Tiaro & District Landcare to raise hatchlings in an area as close to their natural habitat as possible to increase their chance of survival when released.
+This aims to increase the wild population of the Mary River Turtle which has seen a decrease of 95% over the past fifty years.
+As no young turtles have been recorded in recent history, it is believed that the highest rate of mortality is in hatchlings and juveniles.
+This project will involve known nesting banks that will be physically monitored for nests.

 We will now trail a new technique of head starting as the solution to this problem.
 This involves keeping hatchlings in captivity for up to one year before release and testing to see how effective this is in reducing in-river mortality of juveniles.
 The study outcomes will be used to prevent the species becoming extinct in the next few decades and can then be considered for use in other river systems and for other endangered turtle species throughout Australia.